An301290/react-mexican-restaurant/README.md

 # E-Taco

 A website that allows you to order Tacos & Margaitas online.
-Built with javascript, react, style components.
+Built with React, style components.

 ## Project Status

-The front end part of the project is ready.
+Front end of the project

 ### Installation and Setup Instructions